SPEND YOUR WINTER BREAK ABROAD

 All students are required to attend the LIM College Study Abroad Pre-Departure Orientation.
 The time and date of the Orientation will be communicated to all accepted participants.
 All students are also required to attend one or two additional meetings determined by the faculty leaders during the fall semester.

 United States citizens will not need a visa due to the short duration of the program.
 Students will, however, need a passport valid for six months after the last day of the program.

-For international students, please meet with the Coordinator of International Student Services to discuss your study abroad eligibility and current student visa status.
+For international students, please meet with the Manager of International Student Services to discuss your study abroad eligibility and current student visa status.
 You will also need to meet with the Study Abroad Coordinator regarding your need for a Schengen visa, depending on your citizenship.